brendacs/colludia-gatsby/src/content/posts/review/2020-09-24-rosewater-demo-review.markdown

 As I do in every adventure game, I made a point of exploring every building and area and talking to everyone I could before heading where I needed to go.
 I spent a good amount of time with Doc Sedgwick in particular; I figured if we’re about to go on a wild west adventure, having a doctor as a buddy would be pretty handy!

-I immediately took a liking to Sedgwick, as his passion for care is paramount and he also provides an interesting counterpoint to Harley—while Harley left her home town to start anew, he stays in Rosewater out of an inner duty to his patients and to himself.
+I immediately took a liking to Sedgwick, as his passion for care is paramount and he also provides an interesting counterpoint to Harley — while Harley left her home town to start anew, he stays in Rosewater out of an inner duty to his patients and to himself.
 Leaving would be akin to abandoning them.

 ![][image3]